There is a lot of conversation happening online about the PR metrics communications professionals should use.

 Think about the following PR metrics:

-Earned media got its name because you garner results from the relationships you earn – with influencers, with journalists, and with bloggers.
+Earned media got its name because you garner results from the relationships you earn—with influencers, journalists, and bloggers.

 Historically, earned media has been the most credible because the stories, recommendations, and referrals come from third parties, though word-of-mouth from friends and friends of friends has quickly taken that leadership position (see shared media).

 - Media, blogger, and influencer scoring.
 Consider this…does the Puxatoomie News Herald have as high a score as the New York Times?
 Does an influencer with 10,000 followers have the same score as someone with 1,000 followers?
-It could very well be that the person with 1,000 followers can incentivize purchase with 10 percent of his followers, while the person with 10,000 followers can incentivize purchase with only one percent.
+Maybe.
+Maybe not.
+But do the work.
+It could very well be that the person with 1,000 followers can incentivize purchase with 30 percent of his followers, while the person with 10,000 followers can incentivize purchase with only one percent.
+And I don’t know about you, but I’d rather work with the person who can incentivize more people.
+That person is more influential.

 - Web performance.
 It nearly kills me every time I ask people if they review their Google analytics and less than one percent actually do.
 This is based on my own, non-qualitative, data.
-But Andy Crestodina at Orbit Media Studios just conducted a survey among 1,000 bloggers and found nearly half either never or only occasionally review their analytics.
+But Andy Crestodina at Orbit Media Studios conducts an annual blogger survey that shows the same.
+Nearly half either never or only occasionally review their analytics.
 People!
 There is so much data in that free tool.
 Get it.
 Play with it.
 Understand it.
 And create your metrics.
 Pay attention to how much new traffic a story, a blog post, a tweet, or a Facebook mention brings you.
 Is it qualified traffic?
 Do they visit other pages?
 Is the bounce rate low?
 Do they spend some significant time on the site?
 All of these things will tell you how valuable that third-party influencer is to your campaign (and helps you with scoring in the future).

 There is almost nothing that drives me more crazy than PR campaigns that tout their increases in social media followers as “results.”